Honey vs. Sugar

 It’s no contest – honey wins every time

-As we continue to celebrate National Honey Month this September, here is another reason honey should be your go-to condiment on your dining table: In our humble opinion, honey tastes better than sugar.
+Here is another reason why honey should be your go-to condiment on your dining table: In our humble opinion, honey tastes better than sugar.

 There.
 We said it.
 And yes, we’re biased.
 But we just can’t help but be overzealous about our favorite food.
 Honey is better in so many ways.